zhaoyang02/ordinal-preference-optimization/README.md

 2. change the config files in `./config/model_name/method_name/config.yaml`.
 The illustration lies in [NeuralNDCG config](./config/mistral-7b-base/neural_ndcg/config.yaml).

 # Dataset
-Our dataset [ListUltraFeedback](https://huggingface.co/datasets/yangzhao02/ListUltraFeedback) is released on HuggingFace, which is a mixture of [UltraFeedback](https://huggingface.co/datasets/openbmb/UltraFeedback) and [Llama3-UltraFeedback](https://huggingface.co/datasets/princeton-nlp/llama3-ultrafeedback-armorm).

 How to get our Listwise Preference Dataset:

 ```